About the partnership

 Thematic focus

-The new Thematic Partnership will be based on a working definition of sustainable tourism, following the recital 27 of the Regulation (EU) 2021/1058 on the European Regional Development Fund and on the Cohesion Fund:
+The new Thematic Partnership is based on a working definition of sustainable tourism, following the recital 27 of the Regulation (EU) 2021/1058 on the European Regional Development Fund and on the Cohesion Fund:

 “Sustainable tourism requires a balance between economic, social, cultural, and environmental sustainability.
 The approach to supporting sustainable tourism should be in accordance with the Commission Communication ‘Agenda for a sustainable and competitive European tourism’.
 In particular, it should take into account the welfare of tourists, respect the natural and cultural environment and ensure the socio-economic development and competitiveness of destinations and businesses through an integrated and holistic policy approach.”

-The new Thematic Partnership will focus on the specific issues related to tourism in cities as a crucial component of a sustainable development of the urban economies.
+The new Thematic Partnership focuses on the specific issues related to tourism in cities as a crucial component of a sustainable development of the urban economies.

 The following tables provide a tentative and non-exhaustive list of potential issues that may be the object of the Partnership’s thematic focus.